-Lenders - Hesitant to Remove Names from the Mortgage
+Lenders are Hesitant to Remove Names from the Mortgage

-Why is it so hard to get a name removed from a mortgage?
+Why is it so hard to get somebody removed from a mortgage?
 Because lenders are afraid of what might happen.
-They can go after several people if you stop making payments; each person on the mortgage is an opportunity to collect.
+As it stands now they can go after several people if you stop making payments; each person on the mortgage is an opportunity to collect.
 Getting rid of one of those opportunities means lenders are less likely to be repaid.

 It is possible to get a name removed from a mortgage, but it’s highly unlikely.
 In most cases, lenders essentially refinance a loan by requalifying whoever will remain responsible for the loan.
-So you can always ask to get a name off the mortgage -- lenders may have a program that makes the process fast and easy -- but be aware that somebody will probably have to qualify (meaning the borrower has sufficient income, good credit, and otherwise qualifies for the loan individually).
+So you can always ask about getting somebody removed -- lenders may have a program that makes the process fast and easy -- but be aware that the remaining borrower will probably have to qualify (meaning the borrower has sufficient income, good credit, and otherwise qualifies for the loan individually).